xorbit/node-aes-gcm/README.md

 Rationale
 ---------

-The reason for the existence of this module is that the [node.js][node] [crypto][] module does not seem to expose a way to use the ability of [GCM (Galois Counter Mode)][GCM] to perform both encryption and authentication simultaneously.
-This functionality is available in [OpenSSL][] 1.0+, so this module provides a thin wrapper around [OpenSSL][] to expose this functionality for use in [node.js][node].
+The reason for the existence of this module is that the [node.js][node] [crypto][] module didn't use to expose a way to make use of the ability of [GCM (Galois Counter Mode)][GCM] to perform both encryption and authentication simultaneously when I needed it.
+Since this functionality was available in [OpenSSL][] 1.0+, I wrote this thin wrapper around [OpenSSL][] to expose this functionality for use in [node.js][node].
+Apparently, this functionality is now also available using the standard [crypto][] module as shown [in this example][cryptogcm].

 [GCM][] is a useful mode to communicate securely with small embedded devices, because of its low operating overhead.
 When combined with [node.js][node], large scalable systems can be designed.
 Another advantage is that it is unencumbered by patents.

-This module was written for my own use and is not designed to be extremely flexible, but to provide support for the most common use case of [GCM][] in embedded systems.
-It uses the [AES-128][AES] cipher (128-bit key), supports a 96-bit [initialization vector][IV] (IV), and generates a 128-bit authentication tag.
-It does include support for additional authenticated data (AAD).
+While this module was originally written for my own use and was limited to a [AES-128][AES] cipher (128-bit key) and 96-bit [initialization vector][IV] (IV), the current version supports AES-128, AES-192 and AES-256 with any length of IV.
+It generates a 128-bit authentication tag and includes support for additional authenticated data (AAD).

 The module exports 2 functions: `encrypt` and `decrypt`.